ckormanyos/wide-integer/README.md

 (with `-std=c++20`) and VC 14.2 (with `/std:c++latest`),
 also for various embedded compilers such as `avr-gcc` 10 and up, `arm-non-eabi-gcc` 10 and up, and more.
-In addition, less modern compiler versions in addition to some other compilers having standards such as C++14, 17, 2a have also been checked for `constexpr` usage of `uintwide_t`.
+In addition, some compilations using compilers having less modern standards such as C++14, 17, 2a have also been checked for `constexpr` usage of `uintwide_t`.
 If you have an older compiler, you might have to check the compiler's ability to obtain the entire benefit of `constexpr` with `uintwide_t`.